 The more features a language has, the more things you have to keep in your head to work with the language effectively.
-With many languages I find myself constantly expending mental overhead thinking about all the different features and how they interact with one another.
+Soon we find ourselves constantly expending mental overhead thinking about all the different features and how they interact with one another.

-What matters to me in a language is whether I can use it without thinking about it.
-When a language is lacking in expressiveness, I'm acutely aware that I'm writing code that I shouldn't be.
-On the other hand, when a language has too many features, I often feel overwhelmed or I get distracted playing with them.
+What really matters is whether you can use a language without thinking about it.
+When a language is lacking in expressiveness, you become acutely aware that you're writing code that you shouldn't be.
+On the other hand, when a language has too many features, it can feel overwhelming and it's easy to get distracted playing with them.